Baked Ziti

 Ingredients

-- 1 lb ziti noodles can sub penne want ziti noodles for video
+- 1 pound ziti noodles can sub penne noodles

 - 1 yellow onion diced